The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 1. Kondo

-Best For: Founders who want to manage their network directly within LinkedIn
+Founders who want to manage their network directly within LinkedIn

-Key Features for Founders:
+Key Features for Founders

 Native LinkedIn Integration: Unlike other CRMs, Kondo works directly inside LinkedIn's messaging interface, eliminating the need to switch between platforms